 IV.B.2.c.
 The president assures the implementation of statutes, regulations, and governing board policies and assures that institutional practices are consistent with institutional mission and policies.
-Descriptive Summary

-The District Assembly is responsible for reviewing and implementing governing board policies.
-The president, an ex-officio member of District Assembly routinely evaluates the alignment of institutional practices to board policies through discussions in College Council and in the President's Cabinet and works in conjunction with the vice presidents of the college to monitor the implementation of the statutes.
-Through the involvement of the different constituency groups any and all changes in college practices and policies are immediately reflective upon adoption.
-Additionally, the district and campus governance structures allow for governing board policies to be reviewed at all levels to ensure alignment of institutional practices, policies and the mission.
-The Flow Chart for Changes to Board Policies or Administrative Procedure from AP 2045 shows how addition of new or revising of existing BP or AP moves from the District Assembly to the appropriate constituent groups.
+The District Assembly (11.81) is responsible for reviewing and implementing governing board policies.
+The president, an exofficio member of District Assembly, routinely evaluates the alignment of institutional practices to board policies through discussions in the College Council and the President's Cabinet, and works in conjunction with the vice presidents of SBVC to monitor the implementation of the statutes.
+Through the involvement of the different constituency groups, any and all changes in SBVC practices and policies are immediately reflective upon adoption.
+Additionally, the SBCCD and SBVC governance structures allow for governing board policies to be reviewed at all levels to ensure alignment of institutional practices, policies, and the mission.

+The flowchart for changes to board policies or administrative procedures from AP2045 (11.8) shows how addition of new or revising of existing board policies and administrative procedures moves from the District Assembly to the appropriate constituent groups.